Dr. Stone: Manga

 Before its anime series adaptation, Nicholas Dupree of Anime News Network included Dr. Stone on his list of "The Most Underrated Shonen Jump Manga".
 Dupree wrote that the series is "brimming with surprisingly accurate facts about chemistry and engineering", additionally commenting: "Tons of Jump manga can make impassioned speeches about the power of friendship or determination, but only Dr. Stone can do the same for the power of a light bulb".
-The series was also well-received for how original its premise was compared to many other titles in the post-apocalyptic genre.
-The characterization of Senku also received praise for how revitalizing he was presented as a shonen protagonist, primarily due to the fact that he relied heavily on his intelligence rather than physical strength.

 Anime

 In November 2019, Crunchyroll listed Dr. Stone in their "Top 25 best anime of the 2010s".
 IGN also listed Dr. Stone among the best anime series of the 2010s.
 Gadget Tsūshin listed Senku's catchphrase "This is exhilarating!" in their 2019 anime buzzwords list.
 Dr. Stone was the eighth most watched anime series on Netflix in Japan in 2019.
 In 2020, Senku won the "Best Protagonist" category at the 4th Crunchyroll Anime Awards.
 The second season was praised for its pacing and how it managed to conclude Senku and Tsukasa's rivalry.
 It has also been noted for being scientifically accurate.
 Kari Byron of Mythbusters praised much of the scientific accuracies presented in the show while also noting some of the liberties the creators took.
 She also commented that Senku's character shared many similarities to members of her own team.